sushmaakoju/research-experience/profile-photo-verification-statement.md

 ### Profile Photo Verification Statement

 Given the frequent questions, attacks, hate messages and false allegations about my profile photo being fake, I have conducted a professional deepfake analysis using third-party detection tools.
+Here are the authentic results for verification purposes.

 **Verification Results:**